descope/descope-js/packages/sdks/react-sdk/README.md

 ### Run Example

+Note: Due to an issue with react-sdk tsconfig, you need to remove `"examples"` from the `exclude` field in the `tsconfig.json` file in the root of the project before running the example.

 Run the following command in the root of the project to build and run the example:

 ```bash